chango/inferno/doc/index.rst

 `map/reduce <http://en.wikipedia.org/wiki/MapReduce>`_ library, powered by
 `Disco <http://discoproject.org/>`_, and focused on the following.

-    * Query language for large amounts of structured text (csv, json)
+    * Query language for large amounts of structured text (csv, json, etc)
     * Continuous and scheduled map/reduce daemon with an HTTP interface

 Table of Contents
 =================